rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 They are wet with the rain of the mountains and cling to the rock for lack of shelter. ^2408

-(There are those who snatch the fatherless child from the breast, and they take a pledge against the poor .) ^2409
+(There are those who snatch the fatherless child from the breast, and they take a pledge against the poor.) ^2409

 They go about naked, without clothing; hungry, they carry the sheaves; ^2410